MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/HowTos/Troubleshooting.md

 If you see a framerate drop after adding World Locking Tools to your application, check your Unity logs.
 That usually means an exception is being repeatedly generated.

-### Missing DLL errors
+### "Missing DLL" errors

-This error is usually from the Frozen World Engine DLL.
+These errors are usually from the Frozen World Engine DLL.
 To resolve them, follow the instructions in the setup documentation to [upgrade the FrozenWorld engine to a later version](~/documentation/howtos/initialsetup.md#manual-frozen-world-engine-dll-installation).
+Following those instructions without changing the version number will repair the installation.

 Alternately, you can [install using the MR Feature Tool](WLTviaMRFeatureTool.md).
-The tool handles the installation of dependencies for you.
+The Tool handles the installation of dependencies for you.

 ### Missing 'FrozenWorld' namespace